awsdocs/aws-cdk-guide/v2/environments.md

 # Environments<a name="environments"></a>

 Each `Stack` instance in your AWS CDK app is explicitly or implicitly associated with an environment \(`env`\)\.
-An environment is the target AWS account and region into which the stack is intended to be deployed\.
-The region is specified using a region code; see [Regional endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) for a list\.
+An environment is the target AWS account and Region into which the stack is intended to be deployed\.
+The Region is specified using a Region code\.
+For a list, see [Regional endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints)\.

 **Note**
 You must [bootstrap](bootstrapping.md) each environment you will deploy CDK stacks into\.
 Bootstrapping provisions certain AWS resources that are used during deployment\.